-- In order to strongly support and foster the organisation's Just Safety Culture the implementation of the below Decision Tree for Unsafe Acts Culpability may be recommended.
+In order to strongly support and foster the organisation's Just Safety Culture the implementation of the below Decision Tree for Unsafe Acts Culpability may be recommended.
 The organisation may use the decision tree when analysing an adverse event or error.
-This will help to identify how human factors and organisational system deficiencies have contributed to the event. - The below box and question "Pass Substitution Test" requires some further explanation: Would three other individuals with similar experience act in the same manner, in a similar situation and environment as the person being evaluated?
+This will help to identify how human factors and organisational system deficiencies have contributed to the event.

+• The below box and question "Pass Substitution Test" requires some further explanation: Would three other individuals with similar experience act in the same manner, in a similar situation and environment as the person being evaluated?
 If the answer is "Yes", the problem is not the individual, but more likely the environment that would lead most individuals to that action.
 If the answer is "No", it is more likely that the individual being evaluated is more culpable and accountable.

-Indicates a "System" induced error.
+^{} Indicates a "System" induced error.
 Management personnel must evalutate what part of the system failed and what corrective action and preventive action is required.
 Corrective and preventative action shall be documented for management review/evaluation.

-5.2 Hazaro Ch.
-5.2 M/CC EVALUATION METHOD ORO.GEN 120 ORA.GEN.205 LEGAL REFERENCE ORO.GEN.200 ORO.GEN.205 ORA.GEN.120 ORA.GEN.200 5-OMM04-010 CL ChOM ChSeqNo.
-OMM, Chapter 4.X "Hazard Identification and Risk Management" MANUAL REFERENCE
+5.2 Hazaro d Identification ISS1/REV4/21.12.2021 M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN 120 ORA.GEN.205 LEGAL REFERENCE ORO.GEN.200 CAMO.A.200 ORO.GEN.205 ORA.GEN.120 ORA.GEN.200 5-OMM04-010 CL ChOM ChSeqNo.
+OMM, Chapter 4.X "Hazard Ide ntification and Ri sk Management "

-APP: For AOC holders, AeMCs and ATOs the processes related to the handling of Alternative Means of Compliance require prior approval.
+APP: For AOC holders, AeMCs, ATOs and CAMOs the processes related to the handling of Alternative Means of Compliance require prior approval.

-- □ Is there a process to identify aviation safety hazards entailed by the activities of the organisation? - □ Is there a process to evaluate and manage the associated risks of the hazards? - □ Is there a process for the implementation of corrective and preventive actions in order to mitigate the risk and verify their effectiveness? - □ Is the hazard identification and safety risk management integrated into the day to day activities of the organisation? - □ Is ensured that contracted activities are subject to hazard identification and risk management? - □ Are the responsibilities for Hazard Identification and Risk Assessment defined?
+Is there a process to identify aviation safety hazards entailed by the activities of the organisation?
+Is there a process to evaluate and manage the associated risks of the hazards?
+Is there a process for the implementation of corrective and preventive actions in order to mitigate the risk and verify their effectiveness?
+Is the hazard identification and safety risk management integrated into the day to day activities of the organisation?

+□ Is ensured that contracted activities are subject to hazard identification and risk management? □ Are the responsibilities for hazard identification and risk assessment defined?